netiken/m3/README.md

 e.g.,
 python main_path.py --train_config=./config/train_config_path.yaml --mode=train --dir_input=/data1/lichenni/m3/parsimon/backends/High-Precision-Congestion-Control/gen_path/data --dir_output=/data1/lichenni/m3/ckpts
 ```
 Note to change the gpu_id in `config/train_config_path.yaml` to the desired GPU ID you wish to use.
 For example, we set it to [0,0,0,0,1,1,1,1,2,2,2,2,3,3,3,3], which means we use GPUs-[0,1,2,3] with 4 processes on each GPU.
+FYI, the default PytorchLightning does not support multi-worker training on a single GPU, which requries specific modifications.
 Also, change the configurations for the dataset or model for your specific use case.

 6. To create checkpoints for the end-to-end m3 pipeline: